lucasols/palinter/src/test_cases/global_folder_rules.md

         level-3.tsx: ''

 expected_errors:
-  - "Folder './level1/level2/level-3' error: should be named in camelCase"
+  - "Folder ./level1/level2/level-3:\n • should be named in camelCase"
 ```